NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Elemental Existence.md

 **Prerequisites** Stonebound Dedication
 * * *
 Your body becomes infused with elemental earth.
-You gain the [[Feats/Adopted Ancestry|Adopted Ancestry]] feat and gain a 1st level oread ancestry feat as a bonus feat, ignoring the limitations of the lineage trait.
+You gain the [[Adopted Ancestry|Adopted Ancestry]] feat and gain a 1st level oread ancestry feat as a bonus feat, ignoring the limitations of the lineage trait.
 When you gain new ancestry feats, you can select oread feats in addition to feats allowed by your ancestry and heritage.

 *Source: Pathfinder #195: Heavy is the Crown*
 *OGL*